Rob Riggle: Other work

-In May 2011, Riggle appeared in a 2-minute short on funnyordie.com as the U.S. Navy SEAL who killed Osama bin Laden.
+In May 2011, Riggle appeared in a two-minute short on funnyordie.com as the U.S. Navy SEAL who killed Osama bin Laden.
 He plays a humble US Navy Lieutenant (though the insignia on his uniform displays three solid gold bands, indicating the O-5 rank of a USN commander) who, upon being awarded the Distinguished Service Cross, pledges absolute discretion, then gets intoxicated at a local bar and boasts unreservedly to a large crowd that he was bin Laden's assassin.

-From 2011 to 2013, Riggle has co-starred as "The President of the Navy" in the Adult Swim comedy-action series NTSF:SD:SUV::.
-On July 11, 2012, he hosted the 2012 ESPY Awards.
+From 2011 to 2013, Riggle co-starred as the President of the Navy in the Adult Swim comedy-action series NTSF:SD:SUV::.
+On 11 July 2012, he hosted the 2012 ESPY Awards.

-In 2012, Riggle had a recurring role as "Kevin Jesquire" in season two of the FX comedy series Wilfred.
-He also began the recurring role of Gil Thorpe, the real-estate rival of Phil Dunphy (played by Ty Burrell), on the hit comedy series Modern Family, which continued through the show's 11th and final season in 2020.
+In 2012, Riggle had a recurring role as Kevin Jesquire in season two of the FX comedy series Wilfred.
+He also began the recurring role of Gil Thorpe, the real-estate rival of Phil Dunphy (played by Ty Burrell), on the comedy series Modern Family, which continued through the show's 11th and final season in 2020.

 In October 2013, he played Satan in the music video for Steel Panther's "Party Like Tomorrow is the End of the World".

 In 2014, he was expected to star with Rob Lowe in the pilot for the single-camera comedy The Pro as Bobby Welch, a former professional tennis player. but the series was not picked up.
 Riggle appeared as Frank West in the 2015 film Dead Rising: Watchtower.

 In August 2016, Riggle appeared at the Comedy Central Roast of Rob Lowe.

 From September 2016, Riggle took over the role of Colonel Sanders in the KFC ad campaigns, following other comedians including Norm Macdonald and Darrell Hammond.

-Riggle has been co-hosting on Stephen Curry's miniature golf game show Holey Moley in 2019 thru 2021 seasons with Joe Tessitore.
+From 2019 to 2021, Riggle co-hosted the miniature golf game show Holey Moley with Stephen Curry and Joe Tessitore.

 In 2023, Riggle voiced Glorlox, an alien bounty hunter and recurring character in My Dad the Bounty Hunter.

 Fox NFL Sunday

-Beginning with the 19th-season premiere of the Fox NFL Sunday pre-game show on September 9, 2012, Riggle took over the comedy skit and prognosticator portions previously performed by Frank Caliendo from 2003 to 2011.
+Beginning with the 19th-season premiere of the Fox NFL Sunday pre-game show on 9 September 2012, Riggle took over the comedy skit and prognosticator portions previously performed by Frank Caliendo from 2003 to 2011.
 Riggle did not return to the Fox NFL pre-game show in 2020.

 Personal life

-Riggle married his wife Tiffany on April 13, 1999, and have two children.
+Riggle married his wife Tiffany on 13 April 1999, and they have two children.
 They filed for divorce in October 2020.

-In June 2021, Riggle publicly claimed that his estranged wife had hacked his personal Apple account, stolen money from his home, and that she was somehow spying on him.
+In June 2021, Riggle publicly claimed that his estranged wife had hacked his personal Apple account, had stolen money from his home, and was spying on him.
 Later that month, Riggle was granted a temporary restraining order against her after finding a hidden camera, disguised as a smoke detector, in his home with more than 10,000 videos stored in it — some of which support his claims.
 A second hearing was scheduled for July 2021 at Riggle's request for a forensic expert to go through the footage obtained through the hidden camera.